 Different political figures have come out of nowhere to either run for, or become president.
 What are the odds of any American becoming president of the United States?
 Do you wish to share with us whom you will be voting for in 2000?
 Megan R.

 I actually received this e-mail from Megan in 1999, and although I responded privately to her, there is a reason for the five-year delay in getting the answer into print.

-But I think the odds are a tougher beat than the 10,000,000 to one that I found popping up here and there on the internet, and here's my reasoning why even Megan's chances for being President are so slim.
-There are over 280 million citizens in the United States, and only one is President at any given time (for which we can all give thanks).
-If all the Presidents during Megan's lifetime served only one four-year term, and her actuarial life expectancy being 80 years, then in her natural life, among those eligible to become President (over 35) there is likely to be 11 different Presidents.
-Therefore, if equal opportunity exists for Megan (does it? really?), the odds of her becoming President are at best 25 million to one.
+But I think the odds are a tougher beat than the 10,000,000 to one that I found popping up here and there on the internet, and here's my reasoning why even Megan's chances for being president are so slim.
+There are over 280 million citizens in the United States, and only one is president at any given time (for which we can all give thanks).
+If all the presidents during Megan's lifetime served only one four-year term, and her actuarial life expectancy being 80 years, then in her natural life, among those eligible to become President (over 35) there are likely to be 11 different Presidents.
+Therefore, if equal opportunity exists for Megan (does it? really?), the odds of her becoming president are at best 25 million to one.

 Still, even with those long odds there is yet another possibility.
 The prospect of those individuals we meet in our lifetime who we feel, could be, and should be, residing at 1600 Pennsylvania Avenue.
 With these citizens, I say, the odds may drop down to one in a 1,000.
 I have met two couldn't-miss possibilities.